EdungDivinefavour/MailGuard/TROUBLESHOOTING.md

 2. Start Docker
 3. Run: `docker-compose up -d`

-**Alternative**: You can test the system without Tika for basic email body detection.
-Attachment extraction requires Tika.
+You can test without Tika for basic email body detection, but attachment extraction needs Tika.

 ### Port Already in Use